Zengweihaooo/uob-ibm-ai-elderly/springboot/EMOTION_COMPANION_README.md

-# AI Companion Emotion Expression System
+# Emotion Companion Expression System

 ## Overview

-The AI Companion Emotion Expression System is a sophisticated feature that simulates realistic AI assistant behavior and emotional responses.
-The AI companion will not randomly move around but will express emotions through sounds and visual cues, responding to user interactions and showing signs of neglect when ignored.
+The Emotion Companion Expression System is a sophisticated feature that simulates realistic AI assistant behavior and emotional responses.
+The emotion companion will not randomly move around but will express emotions through sounds and visual cues, responding to user interactions and showing signs of neglect when ignored.

 ## Key Features